vancaptiendung/vancaptiendung/README.md

 </p>

 - 👯 I am currently a student, and I am now studying at University of Infomation && Technology ( Ho Chi Minh City National University )
-- ♥ My university manjor is CyberSecurity.
-I am very interesting on malware and some malicious stuff.
+- ♥ My university major is CyberSecurity.
+I am now very interested in malware and some malicious stuff.
 - 💬 But you can also talk with me about Pygame-Python, Arduino programs, and OPENGL.

 <hr/>